dtrelogan/react-formstate/docs/workingWithFormState.md

 }
 ```

-the output in the alert window will be:
+and if you immediately submit the form, the output in the alert window will be:

 ```es6
 {name: 'Huckle'}
 ```

-The 'city' field is not part of the resulting model.
+The 'city' field is not included in the resulting model.

 This is because the nature of the model produced by the submit handler depends on the inputs actually rendered in the JSX.

 This means that you can add and remove inputs dynamically to change the structure of your model (which is useful for arrays of objects).

-It also means you can pretty much shove whatever you want into your "form state" without impacting the model that will ultimately be produced.
+It also means you can put peripheral data into your "form state" without impacting the model that will be produced.